AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 ### Python notebooks

 You will need Python 3.9+ to run these notebooks with JupyterLab.
-Install a respective Python environment as well as the requirements in one go using ```pip install -r requirements.txt``` (using the [`requirements.txt`](/requirements.txt) file in the root of the repository) or use the following commands:
+Install a respective Python environment ( e.g., https://www.python.org/downloads/ or https://www.anaconda.com/download/) as well as the requirements in one go using ```pip install -r requirements.txt``` (using the [`requirements.txt`](/requirements.txt) file in the root of the repository) or use the following commands:
 - ```Jupyterlab```: use the ```pip install jupyterlab``` command, or check https://jupyter.org/install
 - ```pandas``` *version 2.0*: use the ```pip install pandas==2.0.0``` command, or check https://pandas.pydata.org/docs/getting_started/install.html
 - ```seaborn``` *version 0.13.1*: use the ```pip install seaborn==0.13.1``` command, or check https://seaborn.pydata.org/installing.html